History of logarithms: Natural logarithm

-Leonard Euler treated a logarithm as an exponent of a certain number called the base of the logarithm.
+Leonhard Euler treated a logarithm as an exponent of a certain number called the base of the logarithm.
 He noted that the number 2.71828, and its reciprocal, provided a point on the hyperbola xy = 1 such that an area of one square unit lies beneath the hyperbola, right of (1,1) and above the asymptote of the hyperbola.
 He then called the logarithm, with this number as base, the natural logarithm.

 As noted by Howard Eves, "One of the anomalies in the history of mathematics is the fact that logarithms were discovered before exponents were in use."
 Carl B. Boyer wrote, "Euler was among the first to treat logarithms as exponents, in the manner now so familiar."

 Pioneers of logarithms

 Predecessors

 The Babylonians sometime in 2000–1600 BC may have invented the quarter square multiplication algorithm to multiply two numbers using only addition, subtraction and a table of quarter squares.
 Thus, such a table served a similar purpose to tables of logarithms, which also allow multiplication to be calculated using addition and table lookups.
 However, the quarter-square method could not be used for division without an additional table of reciprocals (or the knowledge of a sufficiently simple algorithm to generate reciprocals).
 Large tables of quarter squares were used to simplify the accurate multiplication of large numbers from 1817 onwards until this was superseded by the use of computers.

 The Indian mathematician Virasena worked with the concept of ardhaccheda: the number of times a number of the form 2n could be halved.
-For exact powers of 2, this equals the binary logarithm, but it differs from the logarithm for other numbers.
-He described a product formula for this concept and also introduced analogous concepts for base 3 (trakacheda) and base 4 (caturthacheda).
+For exact powers of 2, this equals the binary logarithm, but it differs from the logarithm for other numbers and it gives 2-adic order rather than the logarithm.

 Michael Stifel published Arithmetica integra in Nuremberg in 1544, which contains a table of integers and powers of 2 that has been considered an early version of a table of binary logarithms.